AntsInMyEy3sJohnson/hazeltest/README.md

 Interested in a more elaborate overview of the background and ideas behind Hazeltest?
 Then you might find the [introductory blog post](https://nicokrieg.com/hazeltest-introduction.html) I've written on precisely this matter helpful.

-I've also been working on some videos explaining the idea of and concepts embedded in Hazeltest, which you can find on the [Hazeltest channel over on YouTube](https://www.youtube.com/@hazeltest).
+I've also been working on some videos explaining the idea of and concepts embedded in Hazeltest, which you can find on the [Hazeltest channel over on YouTube](https://www.youtube.com/@hazeltest) (in case you watched the introduction video linked to above, you may have already discovered the other videos, too).

 ## Getting Started

-The following paragraphs will help you get started quickly with performing the first load test using Hazeltest, while more in-depth information awaits you further down the line (to answer questions such as _What's a test loop as opposed to a runner, and how do I configure them?_, _What information does the status endpoint provide, and how could I build automation on top of it?_, and _What are some common flaws in Hazelcast configuration I should be cautious of?_).
+The following paragraphs will help you get started quickly with performing the first load test using Hazeltest, while more in-depth information awaits you further down the line (to answer questions such as _What's a test loop as opposed to a runner, and how do I configure them?_, _What information does the status endpoint provide, and how could I build automation on top of it?_, and _What are some common flaws in a Hazelcast configuration I should be cautious of?_).

 If you have a Kubernetes cluster at your disposal, you're in luck, because the easiest and most convenient way to get started is to apply the various Helm charts you can find in this repository's [`charts`](./resources/charts/) folder to it (bonus luck points if the Kubernetes cluster in question has some juice in terms of CPU and memory, because that just makes everything so much more interesting!).

-> :warning: **Note:** The various Helm charts you're going to install in scope of this section will spawn Pods that require a certain amount of resources (in terms of CPU and memory) on the target Kubernetes cluster.
+> :warning: **Note:** The various Helm charts you're going to install in scope of this section will spawn Pods that require a certain amount of resources (in terms of CPU and memory) on the target Kubernetes cluster (obviously -- d'uh).
 I configured the resource requests and limits such that all workloads are runnable on a single-node cluster with 6 CPUs and 20 GBs of RAM, assuming a lightweight Kubernetes flavor such as k3s.
 However, the workloads' resource requests and limits might not be optimally suited for your environment, so please feel free to adjust as needed.

 ### Installing Hazelcast